 The Preliminary course examines a range of areas that underpin health and physical activity.
 This includes how people think about health and physical activity, the management of personal health and the basis for how the body moves.
 Students have the opportunity to select from a range of practical options in areas such as first aid, outdoor recreation, composing and performing and fitness choices.
-Due to the academic nature of this course, students should be placed in the top 80 positions of Year 10 Personal Development, Health & Physical Education.
+Due to the academic nature of this course, it is recommended that students achieve a C or above in PDHPE theory, English and Science.